DeGa-Alliance/Co-builders/UntilU CO.LTD.md

  - Does your team have the ability to build servers?
 Please provide relevant supporting materials via email DeGa.OOC@gmail.com. yes
  - What apps have your team developed or worked on? smooth shop
  - What games have your team developed or worked on? no
- - Would you mind to provide a test account for auditing? ok we'll send to your team
+ - Would you mind to provide a test account for auditing? ok we'll send to your team mail

 K-play will provide independent docking of API interfaces for ecological co-builders which can develop applications (games) by their own ability, so as to actively participate in the construction of K-play’s ecological applications.